PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/preliminary-tasks.md

 You can do this step using Git or directly on GitHub on the next step.
 {{% /notice %}}

-The theme has been moved outside of the Core repository since 8.0.0 .
+The theme has been moved outside of the Core repository since version 8.0.0.

 * Create git tag on the Theme repository